-The industry in which the Group operates remains weak in terms of volume and margins.
-There is weak demand for various classes of vessels in the chartering fleet, including offshore support vessels.
-This gives rise to financial statements risk such as impairment of the Group's vessels, as well as the determination of the net realisable value of finished goods, the recoverability of finance lease receivables, trade receivables and goodwill.
+The business segments in which the Group operates remain weak in terms of volume and margins.
+The demand for various classes of vessels in the chartering fleet, including offshore support vessels remains depressed.
+In addition, the COVID-19 pandemic has impacted the Group's yard operations in Singapore and Indonesia.
+This gives rise to financial statements risk such as impairment of the Group's vessels, as well as the determination of the net realisable value of finished goods, the recoverability of finance lease receivables, trade receivables and other intangible assets.

-to the members of ASL Marine Holdings Ltd. For the financial year ended 30 June 2019
+to the members of ASL Marine Holdings Ltd. For the financial year ended 30 June 2020